 by anthony on 07/04/10 at 6:18 pm

-Have you ever visited a website and accidentally clicked on text that you thought was a link, or a link that you thought was text?
-A well-designed website will often distinguish the difference between links and text, so that users won’t make these mistakes.
-The way they do this is by using the characteristics of a link.
+Have you ever accidentally clicked on text that you thought was a link?
+A well-designed website distinguishes the difference between links and text, so that users won’t make these mistakes.
+The way they do this is by using link affordances.
 This helps users find what’s clickable and what isn’t.
 If you have a low click-through rate on your site, you are probably not using strong enough link affordances.

-An affordance is a property in which the characteristics of an object influence its function.
-On the web, links have certain characteristics or affordances that communicate their clickability.
+An affordance is a property in which the visual characteristics of a web element indicate its function.
+Links have certain characteristics or affordances that communicate their clickability.
 If you’re affordances are weak, users will likely miss your link.
-If you want more clickthroughs on your site, make sure at least two or more affordances are used to link to each piece of content.
+If you want more click-throughs, make sure at least two or more affordances are used on your links.

-Here’s a list of different affordances you can use to make your links look distinct from your text:
+Here’s a list of different affordances you can use to make your links distinct:

-- Use a shade of blue for text links- You don’t have to use blue, but blue is the most common recognizable color for links.
-You can use other colors as long as it’s not the same color as the text and has enough color contrast with the background to be easily readable.
+Use a shade of blue for text links- You don’t have to use blue, but blue is the most common color for links.
+You can use other colors as long as it’s not the same color as the text.

-- Place a border or fill around the text - When you do this it makes the link look like a button.
+Place a border around the text- When you do this it makes the link look like a button.
 People are familiar with buttons and know how to interact with them.

-Giving your links a strong affordance is a simple thing to do.
-When you do it consistently, users will understand how to use your site more effectively.
-The characteristics of a link are universal around the web.
-Most websites follow them, but not all.
-The ones that don’t will suffer in clickthroughs.
-The ones that do will triumph.
+Giving your links a strong affordance is simple and necessary to do.
+When you do it consistently, users will understand how your site works.
+The affordances of a link are universal around the web.
+Most websites use link affordances, but different styles of them.
+Whatever affordance style you use, make sure it’s distinct enough for the user.